 Speedster7t FPGAs have up to two PCIe interfaces.
-The first interface supports up to 16 lanes (×16).
-Some Speedster7t devices have a second PCIe interface that supports up to 8 lanes (×8).
+One interface supports up to 16 lanes (×16).
+Some Speedster7t FPGAs have a second PCIe interface that supports up to 8 lanes (×8).
 Both PCIe controller interfaces support operation as either an endpoint or as a root complex.
 Both PCIe interfaces connect to the FPGA fabric through the two-dimensional network on chip (2D NoC) up to Gen5, and the ×16 interface can also connect to the fabric via the direct-connect interface (DCI) up to 256 Gbps.
-For information on the number of PCIe subsystems available in a device, see the Speedster7t Family Overview (see page 10) table.
+For information on the number of PCIe subsystems available in a device, refer to the table, Speedster7t Family Overview (see page 10).